thomas-evensen/3d2vml/readme.md

+### *This was a project written sometimes in 2002.
+I've uploaded it for historic reasons*

-My task was to draw 3dobjects into a web browser using VML.
+A script that draws 3dobjects into a web browser using VML.

 THIS ONLY WORKS IN INTERNET EXPLORER ON PC (only tested on ie6)